Deepak-Parappagoudar/Visualizing-Economic-Trends-G7-vs.-BRICS/README.md

 These visualizations provide insights into the economic performance of individual countries within the G7 and BRICS groups.

 Feel free to explore the notebook for a detailed analysis of economic data and visualizations for the G7 and BRICS countries.
 You can run the code and generate your own visualizations based on the collected data.

+A detailed explaination is avaialable as a blog at https://medium.com/@deepakpg70/visualizing-economic-trends-g7-vs-brics-part1-60c1246db898.